 Hey, I’m xris.
 My pronouns are they/them.

 I identify as queer and non-binary, and I offer a holistic approach to healing that understands the connection of body, mind and spirit.
+The intersections I work from are queer (2SLGBTIAQ+), polyam, alternative family, kink, and body positive.

 My practice is grounded in a healing-centred approach to trauma treatment.
 This includes an anti-oppression lens, and a critical disability approach to wellness.
 I empower clients to build on their strengths by connecting them to their own embodied wisdom.